awsdocs/aws-elemental-mediapackage-user-guide/doc_source/rendition-groups.md

 The following sections further describe when you can use rendition groups\.

 **Note**
-DASH and Microsoft Smooth do not use rendition groups\.
+DASH and Microsoft Smooth Streaming do not use rendition groups\.
 This is because all audio, video, and subtitle or caption tracks are presented to the player, and the player determines which are used during playback\.

 ## When to use rendition groups<a name="when-use-rend-group"></a>